TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-alignment.md

 ### Assignment

 <div class="lesson-content__panel" markdown="1">
-1. The [Basic concepts of flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) article on MDN is a good starting point.
+1. The [Basic Concepts of Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) article on MDN is a good starting point.
 There are helpful examples and interactive sections.
 2. [Aligning Items in a Flex Container](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container) goes into more depth on the topic of axes and `align-items` vs `justify-content`.
 3. [Typical use cases of Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Typical_Use_Cases_of_Flexbox) is one more MDN article that covers some more practical tips.
 Don't skip the interactive sections!
 Playing around with this stuff is how you learn it!
 4. The [CSS Tricks "Guide to Flexbox"](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is a classic.
 There isn't any new information for you here, but the images and examples are super helpful.
 This one is a great cheat sheet that you'll probably return to often.
 (Keep it handy for the practice exercises!)